sachinoliver/blog/_posts/2021-08-08-Stack-Based-Buffer-Overflow.md

 The instruction set describes the totality of the machine instructions of a processor.
 The scope of the instruction set varies considerably depending on the processor type.
 Each CPU may have different instruction cycles and instruction sets, but they are all similar in structure, which we can summarize as follows:

 Instruction 	     Description
 1. FETCH 	        The next machine instruction address is read from the Instruction Address Register (IAR).
 It is then loaded from the Cache or RAM into the Instruction Register (IR).
 2. DECODE 	      The instruction decoder converts the instructions and starts the necessary circuits to execute the instruction.
 3. FETCH OPERANDS 	If further data have to be loaded for execution, these are loaded from the cache or RAM into the working registers.
 4. EXECUTE 	The instruction is executed.
 This can be, for example, operations in the ALU, a jump in the program, the writing back of results into the working registers, or the control of peripheral devices.
 Depending on the result of some instructions, the status register is set, which can be evaluated by subsequent instructions.
 5. UPDATE INSTRUCTION POINTER 	If no jump instruction has been executed in the EXECUTE phase, the IAR is now increased by the length of the instruction so that it points to the next machine instruction.

+## Stack-Based Buffer Overflow
+Buffer overflows are the operating system's reaction to an error in existing software or during the execution of these.
+This is responsible for most of the security vulnerabilities in program flows in the last decade.
+Programming errors often occur, leading to buffer overflows due to inattention when programming with low abstract languages such as C or C++.

+These languages are compiled almost directly to machine code and, in contrast to highly abstracted languages such as Java or Python, run through little to no control structure operating system.
+Buffer overflows are errors that allow data that is too large to fit into a buffer of the operating system's memory that is not large enough, thereby overflowing this buffer.
+As a result of this mishandling, the memory of other functions of the executed program is overwritten, potentially creating a security vulnerability.

+Such a program (binary file), is a general executable file stored on a data storage medium.
+There are several different file formats for such executable binary files.
+For example, the Portable Executable Format (PE) is used on Microsoft platforms.

+Another format for executable files is the Executable and Linking Format (ELF), supported by almost all modern UNIX variants.
+If the linker loads such an executable binary file and the program will be executed, the corresponding program code will be loaded into the main memory and then executed by the CPU.

+Programs store data and instructions in memory during initialization and execution.
+These are data that are displayed in the executed software or entered by the user.
+Especially for expected user input, a buffer must be created beforehand by saving the input.

+The instructions are used to model the program flow.
+Among other things, return addresses are stored in the memory, which refers to other memory addresses and thus define the program's control flow.
+If such a return address is deliberately overwritten by using a buffer overflow, an attacker can manipulate the program flow by having the return address refer to another function or subroutine.
+Also, it would be possible to jump back to a code previously introduced by the user input.

+To understand how it works on the technical level, we need to become familiar with how:

+    the memory is divided and used
+    the debugger displays and names the individual instructions the debugger can be used to detect such vulnerabilities we can manipulate the memory

+Another critical point is that the exploits usually only work for a specific version of the software and operating system.
+Therefore, we have to rebuild and reconfigure the target system to bring it to the same state.
+After that, the program we are investigating is installed and analyzed.
+Most of the time, we will only have one attempt to exploit the program if we miss the opportunity to restart it with elevated privileges.